syncfusion-content/wpf-docs/wpf/Image-Editor/Zooming.md

 ## Without toolbar (Programmatically)

-Panning can be enabled using the `EnablePanning` property also instead of enabling it using the toolbar icons.
-When panning is enabled, shapes and test cannot be selected.
+Panning can be enabled using the `EnablePanning` property rather than the toolbar icons.
+When panning is enabled, shapes and tests cannot be selected.
 By default, the property is set to false.

 ![ImageEditor](Images/Panning.png)